 And this is their day back.

-And they don't have a lot of scheduled work days, believe it or not, between now and Christmas.
+And they don't have a lot of scheduled workdays, believe it or not, between now and Christmas.

-I I've got to believe that that's going to change because they love their vacations, as we all know.
+I've got to believe that that's going to change because they love their vacations, as we all know.

-But if they can think about the forgotten men and women, those in poverty on food stamps out of the labor force that have been a victim of the worst recovery in 40 years and the lowest home ownership rate in 51 years.
+But if they can think about the forgotten men and women, those in poverty on food stamps, out of the labor force, that have been a victim of the worst recovery in 40 years and the lowest home ownership rate in 51 years, that's who they ought to be thinking about.

-Because middle class Americans that work hard, play by the rules, pay their taxes, obey the laws, are literally suffocating under burdensome taxation and regulation of their government, both state, local, and the federal government.
+So if they offer the middle class tax cuts, that will be a great first step because middle class Americans that work hard, play by the rules, pay their taxes, obey the laws, are literally suffocating under burdensome taxation and regulation of their government, both state, local, and the federal government.

-Now the president is undoing a lot of the Obama era regulations on his own, which is extraordinarily helpful.
+Now, the president is undoing a lot of the Obama-era regulations on his own, which is extraordinarily helpful.

-If they can give a corporate tax rate, now Hannity, why do we give a corporate tax rate?
+Now, Hannity, why do we give a corporate tax rate?

-Corporal, first of all, it's a myth that corporations really pay taxes.
+Well, first of all, it's a myth that corporations really pay taxes.

 You know that.